Lapland-UAS-Tequ/tequ-jetson-basler-nodered/README.md

 # tequ-jetson-basler-nodered

 This repository is developed with fresh Jetpack 5.0.2 and Jetson AGX Orin Developer Kit.
-Other Jetson boards might work, but are not tested.
 Example flow should work with any Basler camera and can easily be modified to work with multiple cameras.

-* Basic support for v4l2 video sources is also available.
-For example Logitech C920 USB camera is tested and it is working.
+Also basic support for v4l2 video sources is also available.
+This is developed and tested with Logitech C920 USB camera.

+Other tested Jetson boards:
+- Neousys NRU-120S, Jetson AGX Xavier with Jetpack 4.6.1

 Please first configure your Jetson setup using following repositiories: